 As for how much SPF you want, what you need to know is that SPF 30 blocks 97-percent of incoming rays while 50 SPF blocks 99-percent.
 For your baby you probably want to choose the sunscreens with SPFs as high as 50 because babies have extra sensitive skin.
 Anything higher than these SPF numbers however, may be unnecessary.
 According to some organizations such as the Skin Cancer Foundation SPF’s higher than 50 do not add much more protection.
 SPFs from 30 to 50 are sufficient and should be reapplied every hour and a half.

 It’s also relevant to know that the effects of the sun and the effects of sunblock vary from person to person.
 Each person’s skin has a different level of sensitivity.
 Some are more prone to burning so it’s important to take this into consideration when choosing the right sunscreen.
 Skin can also be sensitive not only to the sun but to the sunscreens themselves.
 Some people are allergic to certain ingredients in them such as PABA.
 So if your children have sensitive skin and allergies it would be good to look for those that are hypoallergenic.

-For swimming the best sunscreens to choose are those that are water-resistant or waterproof because these are the ones that last longest in the water.
+For swimming lessons the best sunscreens to choose are those that are water-resistant or waterproof because these are the ones that last longest in the water.
 Water-resistant sunscreens last for around 40 minutes in the pool while waterproof products last twice as long.
 If that’s not enough some bathing suits actually have sun protection themselves.
 These are the ones labeled UPF 50.
 So before you take yourself, your kids and your baby swimming under the sun, make sure you’ve got your sunscreen needs all covered.